Guidance in Cases Involving Puerto Rico Bonds

 FINRA has expanded the available pool of arbitrators to serve in Puerto Rico from these states and FINRA will pay their travel expenses.
 To date, approximately 700 currently eligible arbitrators on the FINRA roster have agreed to serve in Puerto Rico.
 FINRA continues to expand the available pool of Puerto Rico arbitrators willing to serve.
 Additionally, FINRA is actively recruiting and training arbitrators who reside in Puerto Rico on an expedited basis.
 As a reminder, parties retain the option to agree to modify the provisions of Rule 12401 to have a sole public arbitrator decide their case, as opposed to a three arbitrator panel, even in cases in which the amount in controversy exceeds $100,000.00.

-We are providing this information and the translation of our Arbitration Customer Code and Code of Mediation in Spanish as a service to the customers who use or would like to use our forum.
+We are providing this information and the translation of the above-mentioned documents in Spanish as a service to the customers who use or would like to use our forum.
 If you have questions concerning the meaning or application of a particular rule or law, please consult with an attorney who specializes in securities law.
 The English versions of the FINRA Dispute Resolution Codes serve as the official versions of our rules.

 Service of Arbitrators: